 Components of Hard Hats

 Hard hats are made of a variety of materials and include additional components such as chin straps, headlamps, and size adjusting knobs.
-For more information, see our post Types Of Construction Helmets.
+For more information, see our post Types of Construction Helmets.

-Similarities Between Hard Hats And Bicycle Helmets
+Hard Hats vs. Bicycle Helmets

 Both hard hats and bicycle helmets are designed to prevent injury to the head from both side and top impacts.
 Both are also made to fit comfortably and to be lightweight.
 They both also usually include sweat and moisture-wicking liners and the outer shells are made of similar materials and coatings, such as from carbon fiber composites.

-Hard Hats Must Be OSHA, ANSI, ISEA, or CSA Rated
+Hard Hats Must Be OSHA, ANSI, ISEA or CSA Rated

-Bicycle helmets are not safety rated by ANSI, OSHA, ISEA, or CSA to be worn in dangerous work environments where heat, electrical hazards, or falling objects are present.
+Bicycle helmets are not safety rated by ANSI, OSHA, ISEA or CSA to be worn in dangerous work environments where heat, electrical hazards, or falling objects are present.
 Hard hats must meet these requirements to be allowed on jobsites ranging from: